decred/dcrdex/dex/testing/firo/README_ELECTRUM_HARNESSES.md

 A prepared, empty but encrypted electrum wallet is copied to the electrum data directory at **~/dextest/electrum/firo/client/wallet/regtest/wallets**.

-By default the electrum client is started as a daemon and the default wallet is loaded.
-Use **stop-daemon** script to stop the daemon.
+The script starts the Electrum-Firo wallet client in CLI mode with debug level logging to stderr.
+Change STARTUP= in the script to "GUI" to start the Gui or "DAEMON" to start as a daemon.
+Stop the daemon with the `stop-daemon` script.

-The electrum client wallet will connect to the firo electrumX daemon.
+The electrum client wallet will connect to the firo electrumX server.

 ### Simnet Trade Testing